Hammer of Thor (monument)

-The Hammer of Thor is a 3.3 m tall, t-shaped, man-made rock formation, located along the Arnaud River in the Ungava Peninsula, Quebec, Canada.
+The Hammer of Thor is a 3.3 m tall, t-shaped, man-made rock formation called an inuksuk located along the Arnaud River in the Ungava Peninsula, Quebec, Canada.
 It was discovered in 1964 by an archaeologist who thought it was erected by Vikings.
-He named it "The Hammer of Thor", in reference to the hammer-wielding Thor of Norse culture.
+Far more likely is that it is part of the long inuksuk building traditions of the Dorset culture and related groups, rather than being constructed by Norse colonists.

 Description

 The Hammer of Thor consists of three rocks stacked on top of each other—a vertical shaft, a cross piece, and a capstone.
 The vertical column, or shaft, measures about 8 ft tall; the cross piece is about 4.5 ft long; and the capstone is 14 in in height.
 The entire monument stands about 3.3 m high; and has been estimated to weigh about 4000 lb.

-It is located on the northern bank of the Arnaud River (formerly known as Payne River), about 15 mi above Payne Bay, near the western coast of Ungava Bay, in the Ungava Peninsula, Quebec, Canada.
+It is located on the northern bank of the Arnaud River (formerly known as Payne River), about 15 mi above Payne Bay and 16 miles (25 km) west of Kangirsuk village, near the western coast of Ungava Bay, in the Ungava Peninsula, Quebec, Canada.